terraform-provider-openstack/terraform-provider-openstack/docs/resources/compute_volume_attach_v2.md

 * `multiattach` - (Optional) Enable attachment of multiattach-capable volumes.

+* `tag` - (Optional) Add a device role tag that is applied to the volume when attaching it to the VM.
+Changing this creates a new volume attachment with the new tag.
+Requires microversion >= 2.49.

 * `vendor_options` - (Optional) Map of additional vendor-specific options.
   Supported options are described below.